Bad (tour): Japan and Australia (1987)

 The tour began with a 14-date leg across Japan, marking Jackson's first performances in the country since 1973 as part of the Jackson 5.
 Nine shows were originally announced but they sold out within hours, so five more were added due to the high demand.
 The shows cost the sponsors $8.6 million to stage.
 Jackson arrived at Tokyo's Narita International Airport on September 9, where over 300 reporters and photographers greeted him upon his arrival.
 The staging, lighting, and musical equipment for the 1987 dates weighed 110,000 lbs.
 Jackson assisted in the stage design, which consisted of 700 lights, 100 speakers, 40 lasers, three mirrors, and two 24-by-18 foot screens.
 Performers wore 70 costumes, four of which were attached with fiber optic lights.

-While in Osaka Jackson received the key to the city by the mayor.
+While in Osaka, Jackson received the key to the city by the mayor.
 In Tokyo, Jackson donated $20,000 to the parents of Yoshiaki Hagiwara, a five-year-old boy who was kidnapped and murdered, after he watched a news report about the tragedy.
-Attendance figures for the first 14 dates in Japan totaled a record-breaking 450,000.
+Attendance figures for the first 14 dates in Japan totaled a record-breaking 570,000.
 Crowds of 200,000 were what past performers could manage to draw for a single tour.
-Some shows were filmed by Nippon TV and broadcast on Japanese television.
+Some shows were filmed by Nippon TV and the September 26 show in Yokohama was broadcast on Japanese television.
 Jackson wrapped the Japanese leg by donating several personalised items for a charity auction, including clothes and glasses worn during the tour.

 Jackson left Japan for a rest period in Hong Kong and China before the Australian leg.
 On October 30, a planned New Zealand leg was cancelled as local promoters were unable to meet demands that the audience be seated, although dates there and Australia were also cancelled due to low ticket sales.
 Between November 13 and 28, Jackson performed five concerts in Melbourne, Sydney, and Brisbane.
 The loud and enthusiastic crowds were a contrast to the Japanese audience, who were instructed to remain quiet and make little noise, and made it difficult for the group to hear the count-ins at the beginning of a number.
-During the Brisbane concert, Jackson brought Stevie Wonder on stage to sing "Bad" with him.
+The November 28 show in Brisbane was recorded and broadcast.
+During the concert, Jackson brought Stevie Wonder on stage to sing "Bad" with him.